Opentrons/otone_docs/Choose_Edit.md

 ![Head Section of Editor] (img/Choose_Protocol/Editor_Head.jpg)

+*Note: The robot is designed for single-channel pipettes to be put on the Left, and multi-channel pipettes to be put on the Center motor.
+If you are only using a single-channel, you can put it on the center, but if you are using a single- and a multi-channel at the same time, the single-channel needs to be on the left.*

 #### Deck Section

 The deck section is where you declare all the labware you're using in a given run.
 It always needs to include at least one tip rack for the pipette you are using, and one trash for the pipette to eject tips into.
-Other than that, you can add things like 96 well plates and microfuge tubes!
+Other than that, you can add things like 96-well-plates and microfuge tube racks to your hearts content (or you fill up the 15 deck slots).

 ![Deck Section Screengrab] (img/Choose_Protocol/Editor_Deck.jpg)

 The labware definitions specify the exact physical demensions of each piece of labware in the OpenTrons Labware Library.
-The  profile in the Labware Library tells the machine where, for example, each well in a 96-well-plate is, based on only a single user defined XYZ position.
-Thats why, when you calibrate the positions in the protocol during the next step, you only have to save one position per piece of labware for each pipette and the robot can figure out the rest at runtime.
+The  profile in the Labware Library tells the machine where, for example, each well in a 96-well-plate is, based on only a single user calibrated XYZ position.
+Thats why, when you calibrate the positions for a given protocol during the next step, you only have to save one position per piece of labware, and the robot can figure out the rest of the locations at runtime.

 _Note: When adding items to the deck, you can type whatever you want in the 'Name:' field (something descriptive like 'Source Plate' or 'Reagent Trough' is generally encouraged), but the value you enter in the 'Labware:' field must correspond exactly to a value in the Labware Library.
 You should copy and paste the text from the Labware Library document below:_